inelpandzic/imdgo/README.md

 It uses [orcaman/concurrent-map](https://github.com/orcaman/concurrent-map) as an underlining map to reduce locking and contention as much as possible.

 Upcoming features:
+- Stronger consistency model and ability to configure it
 - data partitioning (currently every node holds all the data)
 - multiple distinct maps
 - item TTL and eviction